rangle/ngcourse/handout/09-unit-testing-services.md

 ## Why Mocha?

-While we see this as the best combination of tools, a common alternative is Jasmine, a somewhat older tool that combines features of Mocha, Chai and Sinon.
+While we see this as the best combination of tools, a common alternative is `Jasmine`, a somewhat older tool that combines features of Mocha, Chai and Sinon.

 Mocha provides better support for asynchronous testing by adding support for the `done()` function.
 If you use it, your test doesn't pass until the `done()` function is called.
 This is a nice to have when testing asynchronous code.
 Mocha also allows for use of any assertion library that throws exceptions on failure, such as Chai.